Northern Territory

 Domestication also commenced in the sixties but very few survived the 1970s beef slump (low prices).

-Since the late 1980’s, domesticated numbers have remained fairly static until today at around 15,000 – 20,000 head.
+Since the late 1980's, domesticated numbers have remained fairly static until 2005 at around 15,000 - 20,000 head.
+Today, approximately 10,000 head remain in farms in the Top End.

-in an area never known to have TB in cattle or buffalo, and this area is monitored on a yearly basis to maintain that status.
+A further 50,000 to 60,000 head have remained in Arnhem Land in an area never known to have TB in cattle or buffalo, and this area is monitored on a yearly basis to maintain that status.
 This area has not been comprehensively number surveyed since the 1980s.

-It was obvious that at peak numbers, buffalo stocking rates were excessive and much damage to floodplains in particular, was occurring.
+It was obvious that at peak numbers, buffalo stocking rates were excessive and much damage to floodplains, in particular, was occurring.
 With the massive reductions in numbers, the obvious improvements in range condition were quickly evident, particularly on the sub-coastal plains.

 This period of change to the industry was particularly tough due to the lack of capital at a time of rapid expansion in fencing, waters, and other infrastructure.